End-of-life (ELV) vehicles

 Disposing of your vehicle at an ATF ensures that the vehicle will be dismantled in an environmentally friendly manner with all hazardous material removed before the vehicle is crushed or shredded.

-It ensures that the vehicle is recorded as an end of life vehicle on the National Vehicle and Driver File (NVDF), in the Department of Transport, Tourism and Sport.
+It ensures that the vehicle is recorded as an end-of-life vehicle on the National Vehicle and Driver File (NVDF), in the Department of Transport.

 It ensures that no further transactions such as a change of ownership can be processed against the vehicle and that the vehicle owner will no longer be liable for motor tax in respect of the vehicle.